 VSN's issues are now out of print, VSN's Online Shopping Cart was discontinued on 12/31/13 and VSN is no longer accepting orders.
 There is still lots of great free stuff on the website though!

 When a new eArticle is posted on VSN's website, I post an announcement on VSN's blog page and VSN's Announcement-Only Yahoo List.
 The best way to stay in the loop is either to subscribe to VSN's blog or join VSN's Yahoo List.

-If you are looking at a older issue, look for the stamp credit list near the end of every issue – usually on the inside back cover.
-In more recent issues, the stamp credits will either be found next to the image/artwork or in the art's description (on the back of each color page.)
+In the oldest issues, stamp credits are listed near the end of the issue – usually on the inside back cover.
+In more recent issues, the stamp credits are either next to the image/artwork or in the art's description (on the back of each color page.)
 Occasionally a contributor sent artwork without stamp credits and they were listed as *Unknown.
 If the credit was obtained, it was printed as an update in a later issue.

-Check VSN’s web site list to see if the company is listed.
+Check VSN’s web site list to see if the company is listed there, and/or try using one of the search engines (like Google) to search for the company.
 Then you can get the current contact information straight from the company.

 Easy!
-Go to the Issue Index page and use your web browser’s FIND function to do a search on that page for “Shaving”.
+Go to the Issue Index page and use your web browser’s FIND function to search that page for “Shaving”.
 You can do this for many subjects.
 It makes a quick and dirty index to all of VSN’s issues going back to 1993!

 In many browsers, pressing Ctrl-F/Cmd-F opens up a search box where you can enter the word you are looking for on that page.
 If you are unsure of how to do this using your browser software, try checking your browser’s HELP and look for information on how to find text on a page.